lambdaisland/kaocha/doc/03_configuration.md

  ;; at a var containing a vector, then kaocha will call all referenced functions ;; for reporting.
  :reporter    kaocha.report/documentation

+ ;; Enable/disable output capturing.
+ :capture-output? true

  ;; Plugin specific configuration.
 Show the 10 slowest tests of each type, rather ;; than only 3.
  :kaocha.plugin.profiling/count 10
  }}